nci/scores/README.md

 `scores` not only includes common scores (e.g. MAE, RMSE), it includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), and statistical tests (such as the Diebold Mariano test).
 Additionally, it provides pre-processing tools for preparing data for scores in a variety of formats including cumulative distribution functions (CDF). `scores` provides its own implementations where relevant to avoid extensive dependencies.

 `scores` primarily supports xarray datatypes for Earth system data allowing it to work with NetCDF4, HDF5, Zarr and GRIB data sources among others. `scores` uses Dask for scaling and performance.
-Some metrics work with pandas and we will aim to expand this capability.
+Some metrics work with pandas and we aim to expand this capability.

 All of the scores and metrics in this package have undergone a thorough scientific review.
 Every score has a companion Jupyter Notebook tutorial that demonstrates its use in practice.